Udonis

 January 2024: $7,938,500

-Revenue dips are noticeable in the spring and early fall months, likely reflecting seasonal trends where players are busy with school or work.
+Revenue dips are noticeable in the early fall months, likely reflecting seasonal trends where players are busy with school or work.
 However, even in its lowest months, Minecraft still brings in over $7 million per month, proving its continued financial strength.

 how many people play minecraft player count